thevishalagarwal/onnxruntime/docs/execution-providers/TensorRTRTX-ExecutionProvider.md

 ### Runtime cache

-Runtime caches help to reduce JIT compilation time.
+Runtime caches help reduce JIT compilation time.
 When a user compiles an EP context and loads the resulting model for the first time, the system generates specialized CUDA kernels for the GPU.
 By setting the provider option `"nv_runtime_cache_path"` to a directory, a cache is created for each TensorRT RTX engine in an EP context node.
 On subsequent loads, this cache allows the system to quickly deserialize precompiled kernels instead of compiling them again.
 This is especially helpful for large models with many different operators, such as SD 1.5, which includes a mix of Conv and MatMul operations.
 The cache only contains compiled kernels.
 No information about the model’s graph structure or weights is stored.

 ## Execution Provider Options